jogaudard/ecr_toolbox/README.md

 For some reasons, when rendering a quarto file into an html, the table of content and contact informations does not appear on the mobile version.
-This is a massive issue, because in conferences most people will access your page throuhg a smartphone.
+This is a massive issue, because in conferences most people will access your page using a smartphone.
 The “hide-on-desktop” block allows you to add information that will not appear on a screen larger than 481px.
 This can be changed in the css file.

 ### Lists of publications

-You can have several lists of publications: peer reviewed articles, popular science, books, and what not.
+You can have several lists of publications: peer reviewed articles, popular science, books, R packages, and what not.
+The trick is to use the `multibib` filter, `nocite` to list publication that are not cited, and `validate-yaml: false` to silence an unwanted error.
 Each list of publication needs to be in a separated bib file.
-The trick is to use the `multibib` filter, `nocite` to list publication that are not cited, and `validate-yaml: false` to silence an unwanted error.
 You will need to install the multibib filter from its [github repo](https://github.com/pandoc-ext/multibib#readme).
 The style of the publication lists depend on the csl (citation style language) file.